About this conference

 How we respond to breaking and how can we activate bridging?
 How does this analysis help inform our work?

 How do we make clear connections between global models, struggles, tools, and strategies for expanding belonging?
-How can we think about this work in a way that recognizes our local realities while connecting our work to global movements, struggles, and systems in order to build a truly international movement of belonging?
+How can we recognize and tend to our local concerns while connecting our work to global struggles and systems in order to build a truly international movement of belonging?

 We hope you will join us in Oakland next spring at this dynamic event—register today!